 Below you find the most urgent and prominent steps we take to reach that goal within the work of our permanent projects, including waste reduction, waste management and transportation issues.
 However, it is noteworthy that there are many more factors to environmental sustainability, of which some are not as obvious and simple to change (and will need to be improved).
 For instance, some of our partners might not be as involved in environmental sustainability as we would like, due to systemic challenges.
 One example is the challenge of appropriate garbage management in Uganda.
 We are constantly reflecting on the more hidden and underlying aspects and we do our best to detect and correct our ways of working.
 Be that as it may, we simultaneously must assure that the focal aim of our work and projects – health equality and the right to health – does not suffer under these changes.
+Another example where we tried to be more environmentally friendly but had to choose a less sustainable option was when choosing our bank.
+We recently compared the bank we are using as an organization to other banks, in terms of its social and environmental impacts, and found that there it was not doing so well.
+However, we decided not to change to a smaller, more sustainable, and fair bank, due to practical reasons.
 Since SOGH is a rather small organization, we believe in the collaboration and engagement with several partners and networks, where members can learn from each other.
 Also, collective effort is often more powerful and sustainable.
 SOGH is collaborating with a number of partners and is part of some global networks, like the Planetary Health Alliance and the Wellbeing Economy Alliance to actively engage in a global network.
 This way SOGH remains active in current discussions around health, environmental sustainability as well as other related topics.
 SOGH joined the Planetary Health Alliance in 2019 to collaborate with organizations and institutions.
 This was also one of the motivations to join the Wellbeing Economy Alliance a year later.
 For the latter the idea was also to bring the perspective of a small not-for-profit organization that has health at its core to the global negotiation table, for a more holistic approach – also from our end.
 The active engagement of some SOGH members in the creation of the WEAll’s Policy Design Guide is one inspiring example for the fruitfulness of collaborative efforts.
 Another interesting network SOGH is part of is the SDSN Youth network of the nordic countries, which circles around the SDGs and their implications.
 The SDGs are considered extremely important for sustainable global health.
 This is just to mention a few of the networks.
 If you want to learn more about SOGH’s partners and supporters, visit their websites and check them out!
 You can find the full list here.

 The Mama and Family project